vaisho3x/Transaction-intelli-clean/README.md

 </div>
 The application uses a two-step process to clean the data:

-NLP for Categorization: A Naive Bayes classification model, trained on transaction data, predicts the most likely category.
+1.NLP for Categorization: A Naive Bayes classification model, trained on transaction data, predicts the most likely category.
 The text is converted into numerical vectors using a TfidfVectorizer which emphasizes unique, predictive keywords.

-Logic for Merchant Extraction: A simple but effective keyword-matching logic scans the description to identify and extract the clean merchant name.
+2.Logic for Merchant Extraction: A simple but effective keyword-matching logic scans the description to identify and extract the clean merchant name.